ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   for interval 15:00:00-18:00:00 (3-hourly data), or 09:30:00 for interval
   09:00:00-10:00:00 (hourly data).

-The frequency of the input data is determined from the CMOR table of the corresponding variable.
+The frequency of the input data is automatically determined from the CMOR table of the corresponding variable, but can be overwritten in the recipe if necessary.
 This function does not alter the data in any way.

 .. note::

-  By default, this will not change the calendar of the input time coordinate.
+  By default, this preprocessor will not change the calendar of the input time coordinate.
   For decadal, yearly, and monthly data, it is possible to change the calendar using the optional `calendar` argument.
   Be aware that changing the calendar might introduce (small) errors to your